hanchiang/market-data-notification/README.md

 See [CONTRIBUTING](CONTRIBUTING.md)

 # TODO
-* Common cron: send attachment in email
+* Code coverage in github action
-* Test
 * Bot with pre-defined menu for user interaction
 * Get overextended levels using google sheet API instead of manually entering them.